davidusb-geek/emhass/README.md

 - `soc_final` for the final value of the battery SOC for the current iteration of the MPC.

-- `def_total_hours` for the list of deferrable loads functioning hours.
+- `operating_hours_of_each_deferrable_load` for the list of deferrable loads functioning hours.
 These values can decrease as the day advances to take into account receding horizon daily energy objectives for each deferrable load.

-- `def_start_timestep` for the timestep from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
+- `start_timesteps_of_each_deferrable_load` for the timestep from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
 If you specify a value of 0 (or negative), the deferrable load will be optimized as from the beginning of the complete prediction horizon window.

-- `def_end_timestep` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).
+- `end_timesteps_of_each_deferrable_load` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).
 If you specify a value of 0 (or negative), the deferrable load optimization window will extend up to the end of the prediction horizon window.

 A correct call for an MPC optimization should look like this:

 ```bash
 curl -i -H 'Content-Type:application/json' -X POST -d '{"pv_power_forecast":[0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93], "prediction_horizon":10, "soc_init":0.5,"soc_final":0.6}' http://192.168.3.159:5000/action/naive-mpc-optim
 ```
-*Example with :`def_total_hours`, `def_start_timestep`, `def_end_timestep`.*
+*Example with :`operating_hours_of_each_deferrable_load`, `start_timesteps_of_each_deferrable_load`, `end_timesteps_of_each_deferrable_load`.*
 ```bash
 curl -i -H 'Content-Type:application/json' -X POST -d '{"pv_power_forecast":[0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93], "prediction_horizon":10, "soc_init":0.5,"soc_final":0.6,'operating_hours_of_each_deferrable_load':[1,3],'start_timesteps_of_each_deferrable_load':[0,3],'end_timesteps_of_each_deferrable_load':[0,6]}' http://localhost:5000/action/naive-mpc-optim
 ```